 Brought to you by:

-We’re on a mission to find future leaders of all kinds – creatives, problem solvers, scientists and musicians.
-People who have led brilliant teams, projects or initiatives.
+Future leaders of all kinds and from 71 countries across the world entered The Future Leaders of the Year Competition; creatives, problem solvers, scientists and musicians.
+People who led brilliant teams, projects or initiatives.
 Entrepreneurs with great ideas.
-People who’ve led themselves out of difficult situations or overcome challenges.
-People who have supported their family or local community.
-People who’ve done something they’re proud of or have big plans for the future.
+People who led themselves out of difficult situations or overcame challenges.
+People who supported their family or local community.
+People who have done something they’re proud of and have big plans for the future.

 Tell us your story